-This morning at 9.17am we had the full moon here in Athens and yesterday I was definitely feeling the full moon energies!
-Lately I feel like I have been wayyy too much in my head as I have been working on some interesting projects.
-As a result I had neglected some building emotional energy, but whatever we push down always makes it’s way back to the surface full force and yesterday was that day.
+This morning at 9.17am we had the full moon here in Athens.
+Yesterday I was definitely feeling the full moon energies!
+Lately I have been far too much in my mental body as I have been working on some interesting projects.
+As a result I had neglected some building emotional energy.
+Whatever we push down always makes it’s way back to the surface full force and yesterday was that day.

 At these times I always turn to my yoga practice for support and connection within.
-So today I decided to share a yoga full moon sequence to support you to connect with your heart space and acknowledge your emotions before they start screaming to be heard.
+So today I decided to share a yoga full moon sequence to support you to connect with your heart space.
+This practice helps you to acknowledge your emotions before they start screaming to be heard.
 At the end of the post there is a follow along yoga full moon sequence video if you want to join me in a practice today.
 If you enjoy the practice, head over to my Youtube channel and follow along for more free yoga videos!

 Women and the full moon energy

 For a start, I was surprised to see that my menstrual cycle gradually began to sync with the lunar cycle.
 I had heard this before but assumed it was just a myth or an old wives tale.
-But actually, once I started consciously becoming aware of the moon phases and going outside at night to see the moon a few times per week, I began to bleed around the new moon and ovulate with the full moon and my cycle has been this way for over a year now.
+Even so, I started paying attention to the moon phases and going outside at night a few times per week.
+To my surprise, I began to bleed around the new moon and ovulate with the full moon.
+My cycle has been this way for over a year now.
 Our feminine bodies really are fascinating!

 Yoga and the full moon

-Because this is usually the highest energy phase of the cycle, we can fall into the trap of giving too much without taking the time to receive support on a physical, emotional and spiritual level.
-But if we slow down and connect to our inner resource, we can become a channel for energy which can pour out into whatever we choose.
-We have to be intentional with our energy and not allow it to diffuse and disappear into an endless to-do list.
+This is usually the highest energy phase of our cycle.
+So we can fall into the trap of giving too much without taking the time to receive support on a physical, emotional and spiritual level.
+But if we slow down and connect to our inner resource, we can become a channel for energy to direct into whatever we choose.
+This means being intentional with our energy and not allowing it to diffuse and disappear into an endless to-do list.
 Instead we can acknowledge that we are creative beings and we have the power to create amazing things.